 Common similes

-Similes in everyday life
+Similes examples in everyday life

 Whether you realize it or not, you probably hear similes every day.
 They’re an efficient way for someone to make a point, and add color to your speech.
 Here are some common simile examples: